GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 Once the resources have been deleted you can delete the config controller instance .

-If you have forgotten the name of the instance you can run `gcloud config controller list` to reveal the instances in your project.
+If you have forgotten the name of the instance you can run `gcloud anthos config controller list` to reveal the instances in your current project.

 ```shell
 gcloud anthos config controller delete instance-name --location instance-region